Skip to content

 Fit checks and access

 The final design uses rated eyelets on the aero body and the longitudinal bulkhead with two cam-buckle straps to take the remaining loads.
 It is fast to remove, light and passes checks.
-Thermal routing and monitoring are covered in Battery Cooling System.
+Thermal routing and monitoring are handled by the battery cooling system.

 Manufacturing and assembly